 Students acquire foundational knowledge in international politics through GOVT-060 International Relations and GOVT-040 Comparative Political Systems.

-Knowledge from ECON-243 International Trade and ECON-244 International Finance is vital in international affairs.
-These and their foundational courses, ECON-001 Microeconomic Principles and ECON-002 Macroeconomic Principles, expose every SFS student to quantitative analyses in the social sciences.
+Knowledge of International Trade and Finance are vital in international affairs.
+ECON-242 International Economics, ECON-243 International Trade, ECON-244 International Finance, and their foundational courses, ECON-001 Microeconomic Principles and ECON-002 Macroeconomic Principles, expose every SFS student to quantitative analyses in the social sciences.

 To fulfill the history requirement, students study global history distributed over three courses, a general introductory survey and two regional survey courses.
 At least one of these courses must examine early history and one late history.
 Students are encouraged, but not required, to take both regional survey courses in the same region.
 International students without exposure to U.S. history may request permission to take US History (HIST 180 or 181) to complete one of the regional history requirements.
 Students may also petition their dean to replace the second regional survey with an upper-level history seminar that continues regional studies from the first survey course.

 The University core requirements are completed as follows:

 - BSFS students take two semesters of theology.
 They begin with either THEO-001, The Problem of God, or THEO-011 Introduction to Biblical Literature, in the first year.
 The second theology requirement may be fulfilled with any intermediate-level theology course from THEO 001-199.

 - BSFS students must fulfill the first philosophy requirement through an SFS-specific political philosophy course, PHIL-099 Political & Social Thought.
 The second philosophy requirement may be fulfilled by any course from PHIL 001-199.